-Established in 2007, The Real Seed Company is the original specialist site for so-called “landrace” Cannabis strains.
-We’re a group of Asian and European collectors who specialize in authentic traditional Cannabis domesticates and their wild-growing relatives from Asia, the original heartland of this plant and its most crucial centre of biodiversity.
-We directly source seeds from historic centres of cultivation such as the Hindu Kush, India, Lebanon, Nepal, and Thailand.
+We’re a group of Asian and European plant hunters and seed collectors who specialize in these ancient Cannabis domesticates and their wild-growing relatives from Asia – the original heartland of our plant and its most crucial centre of biodiversity.

 Because the cultivation of Cannabis sativa L. without a license is illegal in most countries, all seeds are sold in protective packaging which is well-suited to long-term storage through refrigeration with silica gel, an effective method to maintain these invaluable plants for our emerging post-prohibition era.

-The photo above and at the Instagram account is of Machapuchare, a sacred mountain in Nepal.
-According to Pahari people of this region, Vishnu lives on its peak.
-In the Trimurti, Vishnu is The Preserver, which seemed apt given the urgent need to preserve critically endangered Cannabis landraces and wild populations.
+The photo above and at our Instagram is of Machapuchare, a sacred mountain in Nepal.
+According to local Pahari people, Vishnu lives on its peak.
+In the Trimurti of Brahma, Shiva, and Vishnu, Vishnu is The Preserver, which seemed apt given the urgent need to preserve seeds of critically endangered Cannabis strains.

 Crucial to remember through all of this is that landraces are the creations of humans.
 Mindlessly repeated factoids about landraces being ‘wild’ and ‘natural’ Cannabis aren’t just inaccurate.
 They obscure the peoples, communities, and cultures that created and cultivate these strains – be they Uighur, Tajik, or Lao – many of who are right now under the jackboot of brutal ethnonationalist or autocratic regimes.